M20190649/master-thesis-code/NOTES.md

 * Remake the Python setup and move to Miniconda
 * As alternative to QGIS I start experimenting with python for spatial analysis in a jupyter notebook

+## 26.02.2020

+* Resolve python/conda issues with jupyter and other packages
+* Research on air pollution interpolation
+* Start implementing interpolation methods